Samia Suluhu Hassan: Who is Tanzania's new president? | DW | 19.03.2021

 Whether she will remain loyal to Magufuli's controversial policies or push for change remains to be seen.
 Her predecessor drew criticism for banning pregnant girls from attending school and urging women to stop taking birth control pills.

-However, many Tanzanians still expressed approval and respect for Museveni's decisions while in office.
+However, many Tanzanians still expressed approval and respect for the decisions Magufuli made while in office.

 Dar es Salaam resident Hellen John said she hoped the incoming president would also prove to be a strong leader.